 Mount Rinjani trekking.
 Unlike late 2018 and early 2019, it is possible to go trekking on Mount Rinjani again.
 As of July 2019, you can go trekking to the Crater Rim and there is even a possibility to get really close to the Summit of Mount Rinjani.
+And guess what, from April 2020 you are able to hike all the way up to the summit.
 Slowly by slowly all the trails to the summit of Gunung Rinjani are opening again.
 In this blog post, you can stay up to date of the latest news.

 Rinjani, an Active Volcano

 Every year, thousands of people find their way to Gunung Rinjani National Park and trek to the crater rim of Gunung Rinjani or find their way to the peak.
 For years the mountain provided a living for many people on the lower slopes; in the villages of Senaru and Sembalun, plenty of people make their living from the trekkers and backpackers who have found their way to this side of Lombok.
 Being an active volcano, the trails to the peak have been closed from time to time.
 It wasn’t however until the morning of the 29th of July 2018 that all the Rinjani trails were closed for what felt like an endless time.
 The long wait is over!
 Are you ready to conquer Mount Rinjani?

 Rinjani Trekking in 2019 in 2020 - What are your possibilities?